georg-schwarz/lecture-error-handling-typescript/README.md

-# A Small Lecture on Error Handling in TypeScript
+# Enforced and Type-safe Error Handling in TypeScript

 ... for software engineers who are not familiar with the weird type system of TypeScript ;-)